 The Mendocino harvest wrapped up on August 26th and the Lake harvest finished on September 6th.
 Growers were also able to fulfill contracted tonnage.

 Northwest Pears: The Northwest saw significantly reduced crop volumes this summer.
 The reduction was caused by a light crop set in the Lower Yakima, Mid Valley and Wenatchee districts in Washington.
 Smaller average Pear sizing reduced the crop further and resulted in what appears to be a 14.6% shortfall in Northwest pear tonnage.

 Apricot harvest finished up on June 27th.
 Most growers came up short of their original estimates.
 Only two growers reached their PCP membership tonnage.
 The short crop has impacted all players in the apricot industry.
-On the bright side, size and quality of the fruit was very good.
+The canning Apricot industry ended the season with a total of 8,300 tons.

 Organics – Harvest concluded on August 1st.